Oregon Pharmacy Technician Licensing Guide

 • Choose a flexible and affordable online course from a PTCB-recognized training provider like Pharmacy Technician Academy

-Step 2: Pass the PTCB Certification Exam (PTCE)
+Step 2: Pass the PTCB certification exam (PTCE)

 Once you complete your training, you’ll be eligible to sit for the Pharmacy Technician Certification Exam (PTCE).

-Step 3: Apply for Your COPT License
+Step 3: Apply for your COPT license

 After earning your CPhT certification, you can apply for your Certified Oregon Pharmacy Technician license through the Oregon Board of Pharmacy.
 Here’s what you’ll need to complete your application: